Heisman Watch: Jalen and Tua show no signs of slowing down

 Through six weeks, Heisman Watch is shaping up to be a two-man race between Jalen Hurts and Tua Tagovailoa.
 Maybe Joe Burrow, Justin Fields or Jonathan Taylor can sneak in.
-But that would require Jalen or Tua to have an off game.
+But that would require Hurts or Tagovailoa to have an off game.
 And that simply hasn't happened yet.

 Throughout the season, ESPN.com writers will vote on their top Heisman candidates.